Adult participants to be recruited.

 We’re expecting – and beginning to see – real, tangible results and outcomes and we’re focused on a not too distant future in which the actions we take today improve and save lives tomorrow.

-The Healthy Future Sask, is currently in development and will create a platform and resource for fostering research in cancer and chronic disease prevention within the province.
+Healthy Future Sask creates a platform and resource for fostering research in cancer and chronic disease prevention within the province.

-Healthy Future Sask will add approximately 7,000 participants to the CanPath cohorthe causes of chronic disease and cancer for the good of our country and people around the world.
+Healthy Future Sask will add approximately 7,000 participants to the CanPath cohort.
+Together we will collect and connect valuable health data on the causes of chronic disease and cancer with researchers across the country for a healthy future.

-Healthy Future Sask, is currently in development and will create a platform and resource for fostering research in cancer and chronic disease prevention within the province.
+Healthy Future Sask creates a platform and resource for fostering research in cancer and chronic disease prevention within the province.
 Healthy Future Sask will add approximately 7,000 participants to the CanPath cohort.

 The BC Generations Project is British Columbia’s largest-ever health study.
 The Project follows a cohort of nearly 30,000 BC participants who volunteer their health information and biological samples to help researchers learn more about how environment, lifestyle and genes contribute to cancer and other chronic diseases.